 Welcome to Log House Plantswholesale nursery

-Shipping to West Coast independent retailers has ended for the 2016 season.
-Please check back in early 2017 for a new availability as well as a list of our hot new 2017 varieties!
+Shipping to West Coast independent retailers will begin soon.
+Please check back regularly for a new availability as well as a list of our hot new 2017 varieties, and also the return of our Plant Curiosities selections!

 To support you in as many ways as possible, we provide a library of resources here on our site.
 We also proudly host an informative, offbeat, fun and often funny blog, Green Gardening with Ann Lovejoy, written by one of the Northwest’s favorite gardeners.
 Ann’s blog entries combine garden tips, plant-based recipes, and slice-of-life gardening experiences with her own special brand of wit and humor, and we hope you’ll enjoy sharing any or all of it with your own retail customers.